jjt/jjt.github.io/_posts/2014-07-30-building-a-board-game-with-react-js.md

 > Having control of countries helps determine whether you have presence, domination, or control of a region, which in turn helps you earn victory points.
 Within each region, there are a number of battleground countries, which are considered key to the region.

-I was hooked from my first play and soon started searching out general strategy and somewhere to help me learn the 110 unique cards.
+I was hooked from my first play and soon started searching out a resource for learning about the 110 unique cards.
 I came across the inimitable [Twilight Strategy](http://twilightstrategy.com/) but quickly became overwhelmed by each card page referencing at least six other cards, all unlinked.
 So I made [TwiStrug](http://twistrug.jjt.io) as a way to learn the cards more readily (hyperlinks!).
 Then I started thinking about how to optimize the board layout for a smaller screen, which then quickly spiralled out of control into building a playable virtual board because hey, I'm that kind of nerd.

 The tool of choice for such an undertaking?
 [React](http://facebook.github.io/react/index.html), with a [router](https://github.com/flatiron/director) and other libs of sundry to glue everything together.

 ## React

 React components at their core are very simple to reason about.
 They're encapsulated objects with *properties*, *state*, and a `render()` method that renders the component.
-A component's `render()` method functions as a template that contains markup and and/or other React components.
+A component's `render()` method functions as a template that contains markup and/or other React components.

 Component properties should be treated as immutable and are passed in by either the top-level [`React.renderComponent()`](http://facebook.github.io/react/docs/top-level-api.html#react.rendercomponent)) function or a parent React component.
 State is mutable, internal to a component, and shouldn't be modified from outside.
 Whenever the properties or state of a component change, React renders the component but only modifies the DOM if anything changed.
 How?
 By rendering components to a *virtual DOM* then [efficiently diffing it](http://calendar.perfplanet.com/2013/diff/) with the actual DOM, changing only what's necessary.

 Beyond the basics, React components also have [events](http://facebook.github.io/react/docs/events.html), [mixins](http://facebook.github.io/react/docs/reusable-components.html#mixins), and a number of [lifecycle methods](http://facebook.github.io/react/docs/component-specs.html) for fine-grained control.

-## TwiStrug (or: "Twist Rug")
+## TwiStrug *(or: "Twist Rug")*

 TwiStrug is structured around nested React components.
 There's a main React component, [`TwiStrug`](https://github.com/jjt/TwiStrug/blob/master/src/Twistrug.coffee), with a [router](https://github.com/jjt/TwiStrug/blob/master/src/router.coffee) mixed in.
 This is the entry point for the app and handles all routing and top-level controller concerns.

-TwiStrug doesn't have any async (API calls, page-specific JS modules, etc) since I use [Browserify](http://browserify.org/) to bundle everything including card and board data.
+I use [Browserify](http://browserify.org/) to bundle almost everything, including [card](https://github.com/jjt/TwiStrug/blob/master/app/data/cards.json) and [board](https://github.com/jjt/TwiStrug/blob/master/app/data/map-data.json) data.
 I'm using Browserify transforms [Coffeeify](https://github.com/jnordberg/coffeeify) to compile CoffeeScript, and [Bulkify](https://github.com/substack/bulkify) which lets us write [one-line index modules](https://github.com/jjt/TwiStrug/blob/master/src/libs/index.coffee):

     # libs/sum.coffee